horizon-eda/horizon-docs/selection.rst

 .. image:: images/selection.gif

 Initially, the "hover select" mode is active.
 It simply selects the smallest object under the cursor.
 Leftclick or drag with the clicked button to select objects permanently.
-Hit :kbd:`Esc` or click into a blank space for returning to hover select mode.
+Hit :kbd:`Esc` for returning to hover select mode.

 If you want to select multiple things by clicking keep Hit :kbd:`Ctrl` pressed while you click on things – this also works to deselect things you accidentally selected while dragging a selection box.